 Can I combine Botox injections with dermal filler injections?

 At Elite, we offer Botox® as a neuromodulator and Juvéderm® and Restylane®, Lyft, Refyne, and Defyne are the dermal fillers we offer.
-Because neuromodulators and dermal fillers work in completely different ways and on different types of lines and areas of volume loss, they can be paired in a single injection session with Dawn Ford, our Registered Nurse injector.
+Because neuromodulators and dermal fillers work in completely different ways and on different types of lines and areas of volume loss, they can be paired in a single injection session from our Registered Nurse injector.

 For instance, you could erase your crow’s feet with Botox® and return volume to sunken cheeks with Restylane® Lyft.
 Or, you could have Dawn use Botox® to relax your frown lines between your eyebrows and have her use Juvéderm® on your smile lines that run from your nose down to the corners of your mouth.